Linux-statt-Windows/BOLT/README.md

 - Call modules in intervals
 - Run as systemd service
 - Run multiple bots in different threads with different config-files
+- Sends a notification to a specific group-/chat-id, if banned username rejoins the group

 Install